Costinteo/osds-lab/lab1/README.md

 **[Q2]**: Try finding the address of `bar()` in gdb and printing its disassembly.

 What about the other files in `vmmap`?
-You are for sure familiar with the concepts of *libraries*.
+You might quickly notice the `libc` library[^3].
 Most of the other segments are mapped libraries, but there are also some other special memory segments, like the `stack` or the `heap`, which are not actually filled up with useful values all the time.
 The other segments are all mapped from files, while these special segments have their memory reserved for *dynamic use*.
 All these segments are actually allocated using the [mmap](https://www.man7.org/linux/man-pages/man2/mmap.2.html) syscall.
 We'll talk about the `stack` and the `heap` later.
 First, let's have some fun with `mmap`.

 ## Exercise 2 - Baby's first executable loader

-Quick reminder: When we are talking about executable instructions, we are talking about "bytecode" -- a sequence of bytes that the CPU reads and executes.
+Quick reminder: When we are talking about executable instructions, we are talking about _"bytecode"_ -- a sequence of bytes that the CPU reads and executes.
 All executable code on the computer gets at some point or another translated to this bytecode, as it's the only thing the CPU understands.
 Essentially, all high-level languages need to be translated to this.
 Usually, the *compilation process* does this, going from high level language (C) --(to)--> low level language (assembly) --(to)--> bytecode.
 For the course and lab, we are mostly going to use the x86\_64 architecture as a backbone for everything we do.
 If you need to know anything about its assembly language, I recommend the [Intel Software Developer's Manual](https://www.intel.com/content/www/us/en/developer/articles/technical/intel-sdm.html) and a site for looking up instruction mnemonics easier, like [this one](https://www.felixcloutier.com/x86/).

 ![compilation process](../img/compilation_process.png)

-The reverse of the compilation process (assembly -> high-level language) is called *decompilation*.
-The reverse of the assembly process (bytecode -> assembly) is called *disassembly*.
+The reverse of the compilation process (assembly -> high-level language) is called *decompilation* and can be achieved with tools such as [Ghidra](https://github.com/NationalSecurityAgency/ghidra).
+The reverse of the assembly process (bytecode -> assembly) is called *disassembly* and can be achieved with tools such as `objdump`.

 Executable files are parsed by a program called a *loader*.
 In Linux, the ELF loader is implemented in the kernel (specifically in `fs/binfmt_elf.c`, [link here](https://elixir.bootlin.com/linux/latest/source/fs/binfmt_elf.c)).
 Basically, by looking at the ELF header and metadata, a loader can properly map the files in memory.
 We can create a mock-up of that -- let's open an executable file, find the offset for a function, allocate an executable region with `mmap` and then copy the bytes for the function to the executable region and jump to it.

 Here are some tips on how to do it:
-* You can find offsets to certain functions with `objdump -d binary name -F`. `-F` is for printing file offsets.
+* You can find offsets to certain functions with `objdump -d binary name -F`. `-F` is for printing file offsets; `objdump` is a very useful tool which you may reach out to again and again, so consider checking out its man page by running `man objdump`
 * You can also open an executable with `gdb` and print the address for the function.
 Then you can subtract the address that the file is starting to be mapped at.
 For example, if `foo()` is at `0x401337` and the start of the file in memory is `0x400000`, then `foo()` is at offset `0x1337` from the beginning of the file.
-* You can open a file with `fopen()` and go to that offset to start copying the amount of bytes needed for the function.
 * Allocate an executable region with `mmap`.
-Don't forget to set the right protections, check the man page.
+Don't forget to set the right protections, check the man page by running `man 2 mmap`!
+* You can open a file with `fopen()`, call `fseek` in order to _go_ to that offset and then copy the amount of bytes needed for the function into the mmapped memory region.
 * Jump to the code and execute.
 * Compile `dummy.c` and then you can use `./bin/dummy`.
 Copy the `foo()` function.
 * You can also `mmap` the file directly in memory if you're cool ;)